Our Shopify vs WordPress Comparison: We Review Features, Pricing, and More

 • Plus – $2,300 per month on a three-year term

 Shopify scored quite low in our research for value for money.
-While its sales features are certainly good quality – the best in our rankings, in fact – its offerings just don’t quite match the asking price, especially when competitors like Wix offer similar tools for less.
+While its sales features are certainly good quality – the best in our rankings, in fact – its offerings just don’t quite match the asking price, especially when competitors like Wix or Squarespace offer similar tools for less.

 However, new users can enjoy a three-day free trial, and if you sign up after, you can get your first month of Shopify for only $1.